begin quote from:

 Fear of flying during the pandemic has drastically reduced global air traffic, which has also been restricted due to border closures.
 If new scientific claims are borne out, the perceived heightened risk of boarding an airplane could be unfounded.

-In one case, about 328 passengers and crew members were tested for coronavirus after it was learned that March 31 flight from the US to Taiwan had been carrying 12 passengers who were symptomatic at the time.
+In one case, about 328 passengers and crew members were tested for coronavirus after it was learned that a March 31 flight from the US to Taiwan had been carrying 12 passengers who were symptomatic at the time.
 However, all the other passengers tested negative, as did the crew members.

 And while there have certainly been cases of infected passengers passing the virus on to an airplane's crew or fellow travelers in recent months, the transmission rates are low.